Shopify POS Review (2025): Features, Pricing & More

 Furthermore, Shopify POS undergoes regular PCI audits to maintain compliance.
 However, merchants should understand and implement any required data security controls at their end as well.

-To assist merchants, Shopify provides:
+To assist merchants, Shopify also provides support via:

 • 24/7 support: Phone, live chat, email, and social media support around the clock.